 Grand County now has three CoAgMet stations; one near Granby; one on the Troublesome; and a third near Wolford Mountain Reservoir.
 CoAgMet stands for “Colorado Agricultural Meteorological Network”.
 The stations collect meteorological data that can be used to determine how much and how often to irrigate your fields.

-In the tables on the All Weather Data pages, the columns that will be most beneficial to you are: Tmax Temp, Tmin Temp, Precip, Wind Gust, Wind Run, Soil Temperature, and Relative Humidity (RH).
+In the tables on the All Weather Data pages, the columns that will be most beneficial to you are: Tmax Temp, Tmin Temp, Precipitation, Wind Gust, Wind Run, Soil Temperature, Relative Humidity (RH), and Evapotranspiration Rates (last three columns).

 Wind Run is a measure of the number of miles the wind blew that day (i.e. how many time the propeller turned on the weather station).
 The higher the wind run, the windier it was, and the more moisture plants lost via evapotranspiration.